 we also need very much a physiotherapist (or advanced students) that can help with handicapped children from our community.

-Volunteers stay with a host family and receive 3 meals a day.
+Volunteers stay with the host family and usually share the rooms.

 After a long day in the field, the women gather at TORUWU everyday to work together to create high quality products.
 As a result, the social and economic well being of the women has changed.So far, has trained over than 250 women from 5 different villages.
 Many of them have decided to take up crafts as their income generating project, and so far it has proved to be successful.